fcj-workshops-2024/experiment-5-6-7/README.md

-experiment 6: the second workflow execution!
+experiment 6: the third workflow execution!